Find Trade Colleges

 Geographic Diversity

-Americans aren’t the only ones with an interest in Psychiatric/Mental Health Services Technician.
-About 1.8% of those with this major are international students.
+Students from other countries are interested in Psychiatric/Mental Health Services Technician, too.
+About 1.4% of those with this major are international students.

 How Much Do Mental Health Services Technician Majors Make?